-The NYJTL Mayor’s Cup event will be held from May 29 to June 8, 2019 and will afford NYJTL youth the opportunity to participate at all levels of competition.
-For more information and to apply CLICK HERE.
-For more information about participating in the Mayors Cup, contact Pam Glick at firstname.lastname@example.org.
+The NYJTL Mayor’s Cup event was held from May 29 to June 8, 2019 and affords NYJTL youth the opportunity to participate at all levels of competition.
+To view the 2019 results CLICK HERE.
+For more information about participating in the Mayor’s Cup, contact Pam Glick at email@example.com.

 The NYJTL Mayor’s Cup Girls’ Varsity Team Tournament — Held on November 7 and 10, 2018 at the Cary Leeds Center for Tennis & Learning, the Girls Varsity Team Tournament is a continuation of the Mayor’s Cup All-Scholastic Tennis Championships.
 The event offers the fall season’s girls tennis teams from public, private, and parochial schools the chance to battle it out to be crowned the best team in New York City.

-Fall Festival — a Fall highlight brings hundreds of local children out on a weekend for tennis fun and autumn joys such as pumpkin picking and decorating, face painting and other treats.
-This year’s event ran from 10 am – 3 pm, Monday, October 8 in Crotona Park, the home of the Cary Leeds Center for Tennis & Learning. (press release)
+Fall Festival — a fall highlight brings hundreds of local children out on a weekend for tennis fun and autumn joys such as pumpkin picking and decorating, face painting and other treats.
+Last year’s event ran from 10 am – 3 pm, Monday, October 8, 2018 in Crotona Park, the home of the Cary Leeds Center for Tennis & Learning. (press release)